imkanhaiya/interview-questions/README.md

 16. ### What is a closure?
 A closure is a function that remembers and can access variables from its outer lexical scope even after the outer function has finished execution.

+used for - private variables (variables inside function), callbacks

 ```js
 function Outer() {
     var x = 10;